Data Science

 This information can then be used to inform decision makers (in combination with the use of war gaming and red-teaming decisions processes), through simulating interventions in these and other models.

-Randomised control trials have been well established as best-in-class for measuring intervention effectiveness.
+Randomised control trials are our gold standard for measuring effectiveness.

 We are interested in taking this to the next level through working with our partners using mobile and other sensing technologies to bring down cost, generate more real time data, and make the practice of such approaches mainstream.